RevenueCat/revenuecat-docs/docs_source/Tools/experiments-v1/experiments-overview-v1.md

 ## How does it work?

 After configuring the two Offerings you want and adding them to an Experiment, RevenueCat will randomly assign users to a cohort where they will only see one of the two Offerings.
-Everything is done server-side, so no changes to your app are required if you're already displaying the `current` offering in your app!
+Everything is done server-side, so no changes to your app are required if you're already displaying the `current` Offering for a given customer in your app!

 > 🚧
 >
-> Programmatically displaying the `current` offering in your app when you fetch offerings is **required** to ensure customers are evenly split between variants.
+> Programmatically displaying the `current` Offering in your app when you fetch Offerings is **required** to ensure customers are evenly split between variants.

 If you need help making your paywall more dynamic, see [Displaying Products](doc:displaying-products).
 The [Swift sample app](https://github.com/RevenueCat/purchases-ios/tree/main/Examples) has an example of a [dynamic paywall](https://github.com/RevenueCat/purchases-ios/blob/main/Examples/MagicWeather/MagicWeather/Sources/Controllers/PaywallViewController.swift) that is Experiments-ready.
 Dynamic paywall examples in other languages can be found within our other [sample apps](https://www.revenuecat.com/docs/sample-apps) as well.

 > 📘
 >
-> To learn more about creating a new Offering to test, and some tips to keep in mind when creating new Products on the stores, [check out our guide here](doc:creating-offerings-to-test).
+> To learn more about creating a new Offering to test, and some tips to keep in mind when creating new Products on the stores, [check out our guide here](doc:creating-Offerings-to-test).

 ![](https://files.readme.io/34bba5f-ab-test.png "ab-test.png")